 I switched materials for the top cap because I wanted a square profile on all sides.
 MDF is usually rounded.

-Be sure to follow along in STORIES on instagram @honeybuilthome for more tips and tricks.
+Be sure to follow along in STORIES on instagram @honeybuilthome for more real-time tips and tricks.

 Don’t forget to head on over to my online course, DIY Beginner Basics, where I will teach you, and walk you through all you need to know to start DIYing.
-Use code: HONEYBUILT10 for 10% off.
+Get your FREE Lesson HERE.

 This is everything ????